Skip to main content

 Visit Website

-The Fred Hutch/University of Washington/Seattle Children’s Cancer Consortium is a collaboration among three partner institutions: Fred Hutchinson Cancer Center, the University of Washington, and Seattle Children’s.
+The Fred Hutch/University of Washington/Seattle Children’s Cancer Consortium is a collaboration among three partner institutions: the Fred Hutchinson Cancer Center, the University of Washington, and Seattle Children’s Hospital.
 Founded in 1972, Fred Hutch received its first NCI comprehensive cancer center designation in 1973.

 Over the years, the three institutions became highly integrated through joint cancer research and care programs and shared training grants.
-The formation of the consortium in 2002 further cemented these relationships, and the comprehensive cancer center designation was then conferred to the consortium in 2003.
+The formation of the Consortium in 2002 further cemented these relationships, and the comprehensive cancer center designation was conferred by NCI in 2003.

 The consortium is comprised of more than 650 researchers with expertise in basic sciences, clinical/translational research, and public health sciences.
 In addition to conducting research across multiple types of cancer to accelerate scientific progress, investigators explore the molecular underpinnings of cancer through basic science research.
 They also work to create tools and strategies to detect and treat cancer and raise public awareness around cancer epidemiology.
 The population science program seeks to expand understanding of the public health factors and disparities that influence cancer incidence, mortality, and the quality and cost of care, and to develop ways to address these issues.
 The consortium also has a robust program of clinical trials which investigates the safety and efficacy of new methods of diagnosis, treatment, and preventive and supportive care.